H0R5E/data-only-greater/_posts/2017-01-30-dtocean-introduction.md

-Although DTOcean has garnered significant interest from various actors such as research institutions and device developers, neither the tool itself, or the industry it is designed for, is mature enough to appeal to the utilities that would pay for its exploitation.
+Although DTOcean has garnered significant interest from various actors such as research institutions and device developers, neither the tool itself, or the industry it is designed for, is mature enough to appeal to the utilities that would pay for its full exploitation.

 Even though the software itself is free, the investment of time to develop and improve it is not.
 Ultimately, the success of